 Status: This discussion does not focus on any market design initiatives at this time.
 Market Initiatives that arise out of this particular discussion topic will be included in the catalogue.

-Frequency Responsive Reserve (FRR) (N)
+Frequency Responsive Reserve (FRR)

 Recently the WECC Compliance Monitoring and Operating Practices Subcommittee (“CMOPS”) proposed the definition of a new Ancillary Service, Frequency Responsive Reserve (“FRR”), which will have one-minute response capability.
 It has been estimated that 3200 MW of this reserve will be needed in the west, of which 750-800 MW will be needed within the ISO Control Area.
 If approved ultimately by WECC, the ISO will need to determine the most effective way to procure this service and develop the appropriate procurement mechanism.
 At the June 2007 WECC Board of Directors meeting, the Board adopted a proposal by the WECC Operations Committee for a regional criterion to provide for Western Interconnection-wide field testing of the FRR concepts, whose intent is data collection and data analysis, and which expires in September 2009 unless it is extended by the Operating Committee.